canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 ### You will need:

-* A machine with Linux, a multi-core processor and at least 8 GB of RAM
+* A machine running Linux, a multi-core processor and at least 8 GB of RAM

+At time of writing, MicroStack has been assured to run bug-free only on Ubuntu 18.04 LTS.

 ## Install MicroStack

 Duration: 2:00

-If you are using Ubuntu Xenial or later, which we highly recommend, you can install MicroStack right away.
-Here we are installing from the beta channel:
+Install MicroStack from the beta channel:

 ```bash
 sudo snap install microstack --classic --beta
 ```

-However, if you are using an older Ubuntu version or some other Linux distribution, you will have to install *snapd* first.
+If you are using an older Ubuntu version or some other Linux distribution, you may have to install *snapd* first.
 Refer to [snapd documentation][snapcraft-snapd] for more information on installing *snapd* on your computer.

 When the installation process has finished you should see the following message on the terminal: